Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Ava Russell

-Ava is originally from upstate New York and graduated from SUNY Geneseo with a BA in English Literature.
-She lived in Boston for six years where she worked in editorial at UpToDate and administration at Harvard Business School before moving to Denver in 2020.
-Her favorite part of working with the fellows is helping to support them and seeing them grow through their fellowship.
-She likes that her job is new and different every day.
-Outside of work, you can find her exploring the mountains or the national parks with her husband, taking a pottery class, or reading.
+Ava is originally from upstate New York and graduated from SUNY Geneseo with a degree in English Literature.
+Before moving to Denver in 2020, she lived in Boston.
+Her favorite part of working with fellows is supporting them and watching their growth throughout training.
+She also enjoys that her work is new and different every day.
+Outside of work, Ava can often be found exploring the mountains or national parks with her husband, taking pottery classes, or reading.

 kiana pic